KSU-CIS300-Fall2023/Homework-4-Docs.github.io/docs/index.md

 *	private bool AllWords(string msg) – Checks whether all words in msg are in the dictionary (the _words trie)

 *	public string Encrypt(string msg) – Applies a random substitution cipher to encrypt msg, and returns the resulting ciphertext.
 Encrypt can assume that msg will be just lower-case letters and spaces.
     * First come up with a cypher that maps a cypher-letter to each plain-text letter in the message.
 Each cypher-letter can represent 0 or 1 plain-text letter.
-You will be using Random.Next(int maxValue) to  "pick" the cypher-letter.
+You will be using [Random.Next(int maxValue)](https://learn.microsoft.com/en-us/dotnet/api/system.random.next?view=net-6.0) to  "pick" the cypher-letter.
 You will need a data structure to hold the (plain-letter, cypher-letter) pairs as well as a way to ensure each cypher-letter is used at most once.
+One way is to keep track of the characters used.
+When you need the next cipher-letter, keep generating new ints until you generate a value that is not "in" the used-list.
     * Then you will use the cypher to encode the plain text.